RubidiumCode/Wordle-in-every-language/README.md

 This is going to be an implemetation of wordle in as many languages as possible.
-More will be added to the list soon
+More will be added to the list soon.
+The word list was obtained from [here](https://www.mit.edu/~ecprice/wordlist.10000)
 # Languages
 1. Python        ✅
 2. C++